clare-jisc/ultimate-wagtail-developers-course/README.md

  - run `./manage.py runserver 0.0.0.:8003`
  - in browser go to `localhost:8003/admin` and login

+### Upgrade wagtail to latest version
+- inside virtual environment can run `pip install wagtail --upgrade`
+  - this uninstalls current version and installs newer version
+  - to install a specific version run `pip install wagtail==5.2`
+- update `requirements.txt` file to reflect new version

+### Lessons summary
+click to go to [quick links to useful lessons](lessons/link_to_lessons.md#quick-links-to-useful-lessons) file

 ### List of useful wagtail imports

 from django.db import models
-lessons/link_to_lessons.md

 from wagtail.models import Page from wagtail.admin.panels import FieldPanel

-### Lessons summary
-click to go to [quick links to useful lessons](lessons/link_to_lessons.md#quick-links-to-useful-lessons) file